The company has recently announced its net promoter score of +83, more than two times the average score for companies in their Industry.

 - “IVR Technology Group is a solid and well-run organization.”

-IVR Technology Group provides a range of business communications and payments by phone, text, chat, web and social media.
+IVR Technology Group provides a range of business communications through connected IVR systems, payments by phone, text, chat, web and social media.
 The majority of customer deployments require some degree of customized implementation, from hooks to payment gateways to complex integrations with legacy systems for large contact centers.
 “Because most of our customers require a lot of custom work, this score is more than a huge endorsement of our CX and product engineering teams,” says company President, Akash Desai.
 “It’s everyone, putting their best foot forward.”